silx-kit/silx/doc/source/Tutorials/fit.rst

    Reduced chi-square: 682592.670690
    Theoretical parameters:
        a=2.4, b=-10, c=15.2, d=-24.6, e=150
-   Optimal parameters for y2 fitting:
+   Optimal parameters for y fitting:
        a=2.400000, b=-9.999665, c=14.970422, d=31.683448, e=-3216.131136

 We can see that this fit result is poor.
 In particular, parameters ``d`` and ``e``